ado21/DynamicMacros/README.md

 Keep in mind those are just 4 examples from basic to advanced macros.

-First occurence of @dynamicMacros(excluding facts below) will be considered as line for healer.
+First line with @dynamicMacros occurences (excluding facts below) will be considered as strings for healer.
-Second occurence of @dynamicMacros(excluding facts below) will be considered as line for dps.
+Second line of @dynamicMacros(excluding facts below) will be considered as line for dps and each occurence of @dynamicMacros will be replaced with damager.

 **Facts:**
 @target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.